South Coast derby: Harry Redknapp

 The acrimonious departure of Harry Redknapp from Portsmouth to Southampton brought the bitter rivalry between the two clubs to a new level.
-When Redknapp returned to Portsmouth in November 2005 following Southampton's relegation, it only served to further sour relations between the two clubs, which arguably remain at an all-time low.
+When Redknapp returned to Portsmouth in November 2005 following Southampton's relegation, it only served to further sour relations between the two clubs.
 The two clubs' chairmen at the time, Rupert Lowe (Southampton) and Milan Mandarić (Portsmouth), publicly criticised one another on a number of occasions, with Lowe calling for an inquest into irregular betting patterns in the run-up to Redknapp's re-appointment.
 Mandarić had even sent a boxed duck as a Christmas "gift" to Lowe (as Lowe had been on a hunting trip when the "ordeal" began), but the gesture only furthered the animosity between the two.

 Inter-fan rivalry

 Exactly when the fierce rivalry between the supporters of the two clubs began is not entirely clear.
-Until as recently as the early 1970s, many fans would go and watch the other team when their side was playing away, indicating anything but hatred.
-Some ascribe the growing rivalry since then to the cities' diverging economic fortunes.
+Until as recently as the early 1970s, many fans would go and watch the other team when their side was playing away.

 In 1976, there were changes in fortune for both cities and their football clubs.
 Portsmouth International Port was built next to the new M275 motorway spur, both opening in 1976.
 This was seen as a threat to the Port of Southampton by its dockers.
 Portsmouth FC, on a decline, lost a fifth consecutive derby match against Southampton in a period from 1966 to 1976.
-Southampton FC, then in Division Two, were on the rise and won a shock victory in the 1976 FA Cup Final against Division One team Manchester United 1-0 at Wembley Stadium.
+Southampton, then in the Second Division, were on the rise and won a shock victory in the 1976 FA Cup final against First Division Manchester United 1–0 at Wembley Stadium.
 The goal was scored by Portsmouth-born Bobby Stokes.

-Southampton were promoted to Division One in 1978.
-Meanwhile, Portsmouth plummeted to Division Four in the same period.
-Jealously, bragging, changing fortunes between the opposing fans, and the rise of football hooliganism in 1970s England are most likely the cause of the bitter rivalry that now exists between both sets of supporters.
+Southampton were promoted to the First Division in 1978.
+Meanwhile, Portsmouth plummeted to the Fourth Division in the same period.
+Jealously, bragging, changing fortunes between the opposing fans, and the rise of English football hooliganism in the 1970s are most likely the cause of the bitter rivalry that now exists between both sets of supporters.

 In the early 1980s, cross-channel ferry services then moved from Southampton to Portsmouth International Port.
 Portsmouth's closer proximity to the European continent saved fuel, journey time and made more economic sense to ferry operators.
 Portsmouth's closer distance to London by road and rail was also seen as a positive by European visitors.

-In the 1987-88 Division One season, Portsmouth and Southampton both met in the top division of English football for the first time in their shared histories.
-This was the first season that Southampton fans began using the derogatory Skate nickname for Portsmouth's supporters, which had been chosen from a fanzine poll.
-Despite a 2-2 home draw at Fratton Park, and a 0-2 away win at The Dell, Southampton, Portsmouth were eventually relegated back to Division Two after only one season.
+In the 1987–88 First Division season, Portsmouth and Southampton both met in the top division of English football for the first time in their shared histories.
+This was the first season that Southampton fans began using the derogatory "Skate" nickname for Portsmouth's supporters, which had been chosen from a fanzine poll.
+Despite a 2–2 home draw at Fratton Park and a 2–0 away win at The Dell, Portsmouth were relegated back to the Second Division after only one season.